-How to make lentil balls in the air fryer
+How to cook them in the air fryer

 Air fry at 380 degrees for 10 minutes.
-Then carefully turn each lentil ball over, and continue air frying for another 5 to 6 minutes.
+Then carefully turn each one over.
+Continue air frying for another 5 to 6 minutes.
 Remove from the air fryer and serve with zesty rice and salad.

 Finish with zesty rice & salad

-The lentil balls are served with a bright & lemony rice that’s dotted with parsley.
+The balls are served with a bright & lemony rice that’s dotted with parsley.